 - Counselling - Through discussions with a counsellor or psychologist, you can identify problems and explore ways of resolving negative thoughts and feelings that impact on your health and day-to-day life.
 Counselling allows you to express your emotions in a safe, objective environment and learn new coping skills.

 - Hypnotherapy - Involves deep relaxation and is used to help people become more aware of their inner thoughts.
 This may help you to overcome mental blocks.

 - Art therapy - Is a way of using visual art to express feelings.
 An art therapist helps you explore the images you have created to encourage understanding of your emotions and concerns.

 Let your doctor know about any complementary therapies you are using or thinking about trying.
 Some therapies may not be appropriate, depending on your medical treatment.
 Some may even cause harm.
-Contact Cancer Council Helpline 13 11 20 for more information about complementary therapies and alternative therapies or for a free copy of the meditation and relaxation audio CDs.
+Contact Cancer Council 13 11 20 Information and Support about complementary therapies and alternative therapies or for a free copy of the meditation and relaxation audio CDs.

 The mind-body connection